bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 window.addEventListener('scroll', throttle(getVisibleImage, 150), false);
 ```

 7. Now that the stage is set, let’s work on the Philips Hue integration.
-Philips doesn’t have an officially supported JavaScript SDK, so we’ll interface with the API directly using a promise-based HTTP client called axios (github.com/mzabriskie/axios).
+Philips doesn’t have an officially supported JavaScript SDK, so we’ll interface with the API directly using a promise-based HTTP client called [axios](https://github.com/axios/axios).

-The first request we’ll make is a `get` to meethue.com/api/nupnp to retrieve our bridge’s IP address.
+The first request we’ll make is a `get` to `meethue.com/api/nupnp` to retrieve our bridge’s IP address.
 If there isn’t a bridge connected to your local network, this request will return an empty array.
 If there is a bridge, this request will return its `id` and `internalipaddress`.
 Let’s store the value of `internalipaddress` in `localStorage` as `hue_ip`.

 Next, we need to create a user account on our bridge so we can actually use the API.
 To do this, we’ll make a `post` request to `http://${ip}/api`, with a payload of `{ "devicetype": "hue-gallery#my-device" }`.
 This request requires the link button on the bridge to be pressed in the last 30 seconds to authorize the user creation.
 On success, it’ll return a random username string that we’ll store in `localStorage` as `hue_username`.